QuineDot/rust-learning/src/lifetime-intuition.md

 # Practical suggestions for building intuition around borrow errors

-Ownership, borrowing, and lifetimes covers a lot of ground in Rust, and thus this section is somewhat long.
+Ownership, borrowing, and lifetimes cover a lot of ground in Rust, and thus this section is somewhat long.
 It is also hard to create a succinct overview of the topic, as what aspects of the topic a newcomer first encounters depends on what projects they take on in the process of learning Rust.
 The genesis of this guide was advice for someone who picked a zero-copy regular expression crate as their learning project,